-As an AIM-listed entity, the Company is not required to comply with Schedule 8 of the Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008 as amended, nor the principles in respect of Directors’ remuneration in the UK Corporate Governance Code 2018.
-Nevertheless, the Board recognises the importance of providing shareholders with appropriate information with respect to Executive remuneration.
-The latest Directors' Remuneration Report can be found on pages 40 to 44 of the Annual Report and Accounts 2021.
+As an AIM-listed entity, the Group is not required to comply with Schedule 8 of the Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008 as amended, nor the principles in respect of Directors’ remuneration in the UK Corporate Governance Code 2018.
+Nevertheless, the Board recognises the importance of providing shareholders with appropriate information with respect to Executive remuneration and has followed the guidance contained in the Quoted Companies Alliance Remuneration Committee Guide.

 - remuneration structures should be appropriate to the business, efficient and cost effective in delivery;